ELSO Speaking Groups Program

 Read More About the Speaking Groups Program in the Cornell Chronicle

-To Lead a Speaking Group This Fall 2018 (facilitators)
+To Lead a Speaking Group This Spring 2019 (facilitators)

 Do you like working with international students and learning from others with different life experiences?
 Have you traveled abroad or are planning to?
 Are you interested in learning about other cultures?
 Join the English Language Support Office’s Speaking Groups Program this fall as a Discussion Facilitator!